stpope/Siren9/README.md

 ## Where's More Documentation?

-Siren and its predecessors and components (ARA, DoubleTalk, HyperScore ToolKit, and MODE) are documented in several extended book chapters and articles:
+Siren and its predecessors and components (ARA, DoubleTalk, HyperScore ToolKit, and MODE) are documented in several extended book chapters and articles
+(see the basic list of references above):

 * "Squeak: Open Personal Computing and Multimedia" (Mark Guzdial and Kim Rose, eds, Prentice-Hall, 2002);